mhouser42/Invasive_Species_Propogation/README.md

 - `die_off` - a random uniform distribution of 85% to 100% of the adult lanternfly population.
 - `hatch_eggs` - a random uniform chance between 75% and 100% that an eggmass will hatch.
 For each eggmass, there is a random uniform distribution of between 0.035 - 0.045 to represent that each egg mass tends to hatch between 35 - 45 SLF.

 After life cycle methods have triggered, the calculation for the spread of infestation occurs.
 The probability of a infestation spreading from one county is a random normal distribution of 20%, with a variance of 10%.
-This is modified by the counties curred adult lanternfly population, and the combined regular tree and ToH densities for the neighboring county.
+This is modified by the counties current adult lanternfly population, and the combined regular tree and ToH densities for the neighboring county.
 While it is impossible that a SLF could know what a neighboring county's tree densities are before migrating, this represents the capability of them to establish themselves once they have arrived.
 Finally, the probaility is modified by the edge weight between counties and the current month's traffic levels.

 Once a spread probability has been established, `spread_infest` then spreads adult lanterflies by that amount modified by a variability of between %5 - 15%.
 If the current month is during a `lay_eggs` cycle, this also can spread eggmasses.